 Whatever the case, I’ve noticed that it’s a real issue that truly stands in the way of potentially massive, life-changing experiences and success.
 Read More >>

 Will multiple employees be working with your QuickBooks company file?
 You’ll need to define their permission levels.

 If you ever did your bookkeeping manually, you probably didn’t allow every employee to see every sales form and account register and payroll stub.
 Most likely, you established a system that allowed staff to work only with information that related to their jobs.
 Even so, there may have been times when, for example, someone pulled the wrong file folder or was sent a report that he or she shouldn’t have seen.

 QuickBooks helps prevent this by setting virtual boundaries.
 You can specify which features of the software can be accessed by employees who work with your accounting data.
 Each employee receives a unique user name and password that unlocks only the areas he or she should be visiting.
 Read More >>

 No Charge to Attend Online for Members or Guests!

-Learn what "buyer beware" really means, register now and join us on Wednesday, June 22nd at 7:00 PM ET.
+New Investors, DO NOT MISS THIS EVENT!
+Register now and join us on Wednesday, August 24th at 7:00 PM ET.